Six-Spotted Fishing Spider Facts

 - Order: Araneae

 - Genus: Dolomedes

 Six-Spotted Fishing Spider Distribution, Habitat, and Ecology

 Perhaps most notably, the remarkably distinctive-looking Six-Spotted Fishing Spider has an extremely broad range for a spider.
-That’s due to somewhat surprising fact that the small arthropod inhabits a large portion of the Western Hemisphere.
+That’s due to somewhat surprising fact that the small but fascinating arthropod inhabits a large portion of the Western Hemisphere.

 More specifically, however, this zone of habitation presently includes all of the continental United States, and southern Canada, in North America, as well.
-Scattered populations of the intrepid invertebrate also extend into portions of the country of Mexico.
+Scattered populations of the intrepid invertebrate also extend into scattered portions of the country of Mexico.